-- representation on the Board of Directors (BOD) or equivalent governing body of the investee; - participation in policy-making processes, including participation in decisions about dividends or other distributions; - material transactions between the entity and its investee; - interchange of managerial personnel; or - provision of essential technical information.
+- representation on the BOD or equivalent governing body of the investee; - participation in policy-making processes, including participation in decisions about dividends or other distributions; - material transactions between the entity and its investee; - interchange of managerial personnel; or - provision of essential technical information.

-As of December 31, 2023 and 2022, entities in which the Bank has significant influence are disclosed in Note 10.
+As of December 31, 2024 and 2023, entities in which the Bank has significant influence are disclosed in Note 10.